Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 The provisioning process will reflect the same for provisioning a cluster with an empty database except that the Aurora cluster in eu-west-1 will be created from an existing DB snapshot in AWS.
+This implies that the restored snapshot will be propagated to the replica Aurora cluster in us-east-1 region.

 To provision a new PAC Aurora database cluster: